jdmota/quasejs/packages/cli/README.md

 A simple cli helper.

-Includes `meow` and `update-notifier` with some extensions:
+Based and adapted from [meow](https://github.com/sindresorhus/meow), and includes [update-notifier](https://github.com/yeoman/update-notifier), plus some extensions:

 - We change the update message if Yarn is detected.
-- Passing a `defaultConfigFile` value automates the requiring of a config file.
+- Passing a `configFiles` value automates the requiring of a config file.
 The user will be able to override the default using `--config=another-file.js`.
 - Passing a `configKey` value automates the requiring of a config object from the `package.json` file, if a config file is not available.

 ## Usage example